Flag of Italy: Governmental standards

-The Italian Constitution does not make provision for a vice-president.
-However, separate insignia for the President of the Senate, in exercise of duties as acting head of state under Article 86, was created in 1986.
+A separate insignia for the president of the Senate, in exercise of duties as acting head of state under Article 86, was created in 1986.
 This has a white square on the blue field, charged with the arms of the Republic in silver.
-Distinguishing insignia for former Presidents of the Republic was created in 2001; a tricolour in the style of the Presidential standard, it is emblazoned with the Cypher of Honour of the President of the Republic.
+Distinguishing insignia for former presidents of the Republic was created in 2001; a tricolour in the style of the presidential standard, it is emblazoned with the Cypher of Honour of the president of the Republic.

-The standard of President of the Council of Ministers of Italy, introduced for the first time in 1927 by Benito Mussolini, in its first form a littorio beam appeared in the middle of the drape.
+The standard of president of the Council of Ministers of Italy, introduced for the first time in 1927 by Benito Mussolini, in its first form a littorio beam appeared in the middle of the drape.
 The sign was abolished in 1943, while the current one was defined in 2008 by Silvio Berlusconi.
 It consists of a blue drapery bordered by two gold-colored borders in the center of which stands the emblem of the Republic.
-The banner should be exposed to every official engagement of the president and on the vehicles that carry it, however it is almost never used.
+The banner should be exposed to every official engagement of the president and on the vehicles that carry it, but it is almost never used.
 The main colours are blue and gold, which have always been considered colours linked to the command.

-Naval insignia
+Maritime flags

 The naval ensigns are defaced to distinguish themselves from the flag of Mexico: